 About

-Canes-Wrone has been elected to the American Academy of Arts and Sciences and has served on the editorial boards of numerous political science and political economy journals.
-She has also served on the boards of the American National Elections Studies, the Institute for Advanced Study in Toulouse, and the Presidents and Executive Politics Section, for which she served as president, of the American Political Science Association.
+Canes-Wrone has also been active in promoting academic freedom and civil discourse on college campuses, including as a founding member of the Academic Freedom Alliance (AFA); a founding and current board member of the American Association of Sciences and Letters (AASL); and as an advisory council member of the Stanford Civics Initiative and James Madison Program of Princeton University.
+An elected member of the American Academy of Arts and Sciences (AAAS), she has served on the editorial boards of numerous political science and political economy journals, and on the boards of the American National Elections Studies, the Institute for Advanced Study in Toulouse, and the Presidents and Executive Politics Section of the American Political Science Association.

 Read More